COVID-19 Biosafety Research Guidelines

 IBC Protocol Submissions

-WSU researchers must have approval from the WSU Institutional Biosafety Committee prior to receiving and initiating any work with materials (including inactivated samples) containing or derived from SARS-CoV-2 virus or COVID-19 patients.
+WSU researchers must have approval from the WSU IBC prior to receiving and initiating any work with materials (including inactivated samples) containing SARS-CoV-2 virus or derived from COVID-19 patients.

 Supplementary Information and References